 Flushing The Eye

-In most cases, a treatment plan will involve saline flushes and some form of medication.
+In most cases, treatment will involve saline flushes and some form of medication.
 Flushing the eye removes foreign bodies and other matter from the eye.
 Aside from clearing out irritants, this controls what the eye and conjunctiva are exposed to.
-Even better, it offers your parrot comfort and relief from the irritation.
+This will give your parrot comfort and relief from the irritation source.

 Only use sterile water or saline solutions for eye flushes.
 Not doing so will further irritate the eye and risk worsening the infection.
 To make a saline solution: